Page last updated 27/12/2025.

 The following are more or less agreed:

 An article should have been published.
-It is a failure that the article has not yet been published by Lot’s Wife.
+It is a failure that the article has not yet been published by Lot’s Wife, on paper or online.
 There are a number of intersecting reasons that combined for this outcome, possibly including some structural reasons.
-Nevertheless, the whole episode gives the appearance that the prospects of the article’s publication were not helped by the embarrassment that the article could cause to the MSA Executive.
-Indeed, some MSA members contend that the article was conceived to embarrass the MSA and specific powerful current or former Change student politicians.
+Nevertheless, the whole episode gives the appearance that the prospects of the article’s publication and subsequent events could have been influenced by the embarrassment that the article could cause.
+Indeed, some MSA members contend that the article was conceived to embarrass the MSA and specific powerful and well-connected Change student politicians.

 None of the students, not even the law students, are lawyers or qualified to advise on defamation.
 It would not have been appropriate for the MSA Executive or its members to directly give legal advice on defamation or how to avoid it.

-It is impossible to really capture what happens, or appears to happen, in MSC meetings.
-If you have the time and want to know what happens at MSC, I encourage you to observe live on campus or virtually rather than just reading Lot’s Wife or my accounts.
+It is impossible and unwise to really capture what happens, or appears to happen, in MSC meetings.
+If you have the time and want to know what happens at MSC without omissions, I encourage you to observe live on campus or virtually rather than just reading Lot’s Wife or my accounts.

 The MSA Executive never shares legal advice that it says it receives with relevant parties or the Monash Student Council.
 It could, and members of the MSA Executive often express a personal willingness to agree to do so, but it never does.
 So there is nothing unusual about them not sharing the legal advice in this case.
-There would be a problem if the MSA Executive was misrepresenting legal advice.
+There would be a problem if the MSA Executive was misrepresenting legal advice so it should be fine to accept their claims about legal advice at face value.

-Lot’s Wife itself, its Editors and its reporters are an institution that is highly politicised and enmeshed in the internal politics of the MSA, with its Editors invariably elected as part of the ticket that wins overall control of the MSA - the student union that Lot’s Wife is meant to hold to account.
+Lot’s Wife itself, including its Editors and its reporters, is an institution that is highly politicised and enmeshed in the internal politics of the MSA.
+Its Editors are invariably elected as part of the ticket that wins overall control of the MSA - the student union that Lot’s Wife is meant to hold to account.
 In particular, since Change won election to the MSA, the Lot’s Wife Editors have come from a faction of the Labor Left.
 The social, political and constitutional reality is that Lot’s Wife cannot be considered to be independent media in the current situation, regardless of the overt censorship exercised by the MSA Executive this year.

 The point is that Lot’s Wife is not independent and was not before the MSA misogyny article.
 The question is really about Lot’s Wife as free - and thriving - media.